eissturm/sebastianemery.com/content/contact.md

 +++
 Have a question, concern?
 Let me know!

-Put "Join mailing list" as your message to subscribe to the montly newsletter and receive a free copy of [*Decemilia Verba*](/works/decemilia).
-We promise to only use this information to let you know about monthly updates and new releases!
+Join the [mailing list](https://forms.gle/YYKhv4GvREFMUBX38) and receive a free copy of [*Decemilia Verba*](/works/decemilia) as a welcome gift!
+We promise to never share this information or spam you.

 {{< form-contact action="https://formspree.io/f/xaygrqwa" >}}